If No One Can Find Your Site, Does It Exist?

 Despite what many think, Google only cares about creating the best possible User Experience for its own users.
 If its algorithm determines that your small business website contains the most useful content for a given search, it will display your site higher than your very large business competitors.

-In addition to getting your site to display higher on SERPs, we also look at ways to optimized the display of your SERP snippet so that more people click your link over a competitor.
-This can include careful use of keyword-rich content in your page titles, meta descriptions tags and site links.
+In addition to getting your site to display higher on SERPs, we also look at ways to optimize the display of your SERP snippet so that more people click your link over a competitor.
+This can include careful use of keyword-rich content in your page titles, meta description tags, and site links.

 Some of the most basic on-page SEO best practices are summed up in this very old (but still relevant) 2007 video from Google’s Matt Cutts: